ConsenSysMesh/stow-js/README.md

 - `sigCount`: `Object` - A bignumber object, the signature count
 - `irisScore`: `Object` - A bignumber object, the IRIS score
 - `dataUri`: `String` - URI of the data
-- `timestamp`: `Date` - The timestamp when the record is added to Linnia
+- `timestamp`: `Date` - The timestamp when the record is added to Stow

 ## record.getAttestation